 Where are Boulevard beers distributed?

-Boulevard beers are also available in Belgium, Brazil, Canada, China, Finland, France, Germany, the Netherlands, Norway, Sweden and the United Kingdom.
+Boulevard beers are also available in Belgium, Brazil, Canada, China, Finland, France, Germany, the Netherlands, Norway, Sweden.

 Are Boulevard beers vegan-friendly?